Transport in the Czech Republic: Highways

 There are 2 main categories of roads forming the main network: Motorways and Highways.
 These roads are managed by the state-owned Directorate of Highways and Motorways of the Czech Republic – ŘSD, established in 1997.
 Among the first modern motorways in the Czech Republic was the motorway from Prague to the Slovak border through Brno whose construction was started on May 2, 1939.

 Motorways are dual carriageways with tolls and a speed limit of 130 km/h.

 Highways can be single and dual carriageway with a speed limit of 90 km/h (dual carriageways are commonly signposted as Roads for motorcars with a speed limit of 110 km/h).

 ŘSD currently manages and maintains 1,369 km of motorways (dálnice).

-Waterways
+Water

+Czech Republic is naturally landlocked.
 The Vltava is the country's longest river, at 430 km.
 358 km of the Elbe (Labe), which totals 1154 km, is also present in the country.
 An artificial waterway, nowadays used for recreation, is the Baťa Canal.